mit·i·gate /ˈmidəˌɡāt / verb

 Tarion Home Warranty in Ontario

-• Covers the cost of radon mitigation in new homes in Ontario that are 7 years old or less
+• Covers the cost of radon mitigation in new homes in Ontario that are 7 years old or less.
+All new homes should be tested using a long-term radon test.

 Ontario Renovates: